Search path for fluid template files

 - Category changed from Core to View

 I'm not sure about this one to be honest..
 I think, the template path resolution is already quite complex.

 Usually you would add TS constants for the template paths and override them to reside in your fileadmin/template... folder anyways.
 And then you can set them to the same path if you want to.

 Have you tried to move reusable parts into partials?

-Updated by Lukas Rüegg about 10 years ago
+Updated by Lukas Rüegg almost 11 years ago

 I'd say the ability to define template paths on a per plugin basis is a must have.
 Not being able to define and redefine template paths would severely limit the flexibility of any extbase plugins.
 A simple (and common) application would be when an extension is applied multiple times across a site, but with differing layouts and partials for each application.
 Limiting the root paths makes fluid an unattractive templating solution.